Introduction to Sacramental Theology

 • Participate in the class discussion using the Forums area: post at least 2 comments, questions, or responses per unit.

-• Participate in at least 4 scheduled chat sessions throughout the course.
+• Participate in at least 4 scheduled Zoom sessions throughout the course.

 • Complete the course evaluation.